-A portion of our income is, and likely will continue to be generated by the investment of our available cash.
+A portion of our income is, and likely will continue to be, generated by the investment of our available cash.
 The amount of income so generated is a function of our investment policy, available investment opportunities, and the amount of available cash invested.
-At December 31, 2013, approximately 31% of our available cash was invested in fixed-maturity and equity securities with the balance in cash and cash equivalents.
 We may alter our investment policy to accept higher levels of risk with the expectation of higher returns.
 Fluctuating interest rates and other economic factors make it impossible to estimate accurately the amount of investment income that will be realized.
 In fact, we may realize losses on our investments.